Woman convicted of killing pro cyclist Anna 'Mo' Wilson gets 90 years in prison. What happened?

 She was quickly recaptured and faces a separate felony escape attempt charge.

-Armstrong's lawyers spent only a few hours presenting her defense Wednesday.
-When asked by her lawyer in front of the judge and with the jury out of the room, Armstrong declined a chance to testify in her own defense.
+Armstrong's lawyers spent only a few hours presenting her defense and she did not testify on her own behalf.

-In their opening statements and during cross-examination of prosecution witnesses, defense attorneys accused police of a sloppy investigation that too quickly focused on Armstrong as the sole suspect.

-Armstrong's attorneys also have tried to raise doubts among jurors by suggesting someone else could have killed Wilson, and asking why prosecutors so quickly dismissed Strickland as a suspect.
+The defense accused police of a sloppy investigation that too quickly focused on Armstrong as the sole suspect.
+And they tried to raise doubts among jurors by suggesting someone else could have killed Wilson, asking why prosecutors so quickly dismissed Strickland as a suspect.

-But a police analyst testified that data tracking on Strickland's motorcycle and phone show him traveling away from Wilson's apartment immediately after dropping her off, and show him taking a phone call at or near his home around the time Wilson was killed.
+But a police analyst testified that data tracking on Strickland's phone showed him traveling away from Wilson's apartment immediately after dropping her off, and taking a phone call at or near his home around the time Wilson was killed.

-Armstrong's lawyers have tried to pick at that data as unreliable and imprecise, and drilled into the lack of witnesses or video of the shooting.
-Someone else could have been driving Armstrong's Jeep or had her cellphone when both were near the murder site, her lawyers said.

-They also called an expert on forensic metallurgy, William Tobin, to try to debunk as faulty the firearms and tool-marking methods used to match the bullets to Armstrong’s gun, saying they can lead to “false positives” and should not be used to determine guilt or innocence.
-Tobin acknowledged he did not review the evidence in this case.
+Armstrong's lawyers tried to pick at that data as unreliable and imprecise.
+They questioned whether someone other than Armstrong had her vehicle and phone that night.
+They also called an expert on forensic metallurgy to try to debunk as faulty the firearms and tool-marking methods used to match the bullets to Armstrong’s gun.

 Copyright 2023 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.